justpy-org/justpy/docs/tutorial/input.md

 jp.justpy(focus_test)
 ```

+As a rule of thumb, try to limit the usage of keyboard events to a minimum since they don't work well for mobile users.

 ## Your First Component

 JustPy allows building your own reusable components.
 We will have a lot more to say about this later, but just to start easing into the subject, let's suppose we want to encapsulate the functionality of an Input coupled to a Div into one component (like in one of the first examples above).
 The program would look like this: